erikrose/blessings/README.rst

 The Pitch
 =========

-Blessings lifts several of curses_' limiting assumptions, and it makes your code pretty, too:
+Blessed lifts several of curses_' limiting assumptions, and it makes your code pretty, too:

 * Use styles, color, and maybe a little positioning without necessarily